-African Distillers Limited follows the principles and general guidelines set out by the King Reports on Corporate Governance.
+African Distillers Limited follows the principles and general guidelines set out by the King Reports on Corporate Governance and the National Code on Corporate Governance Zimbabwe.
 The Company also complies with the Zimbabwe Stock Exchange requirements and other regulatory authorities.

 African Distillers Limited personnel are committed to a long-published code of ethics.
 This incorporates the Company’s operating, financial and behavioural policies in a set of integrated values, which include the ethical standards required of members of the Afdis family in their interface with one another and with all stakeholders.
 There are detailed policies and procedures in place covering the regulation and reporting of transactions in securities of the Company by directors and officers.

-The Board of Directors comprises seven non executive directors and four executive directors who meet at least quarterly.
+The Board of Directors comprises seven non executive directors and two executive directors who meet at least quarterly.
 These directors are subject to retirement by rotation and re-election by Shareholders at least once every three years in accordance with the Company’s Articles of Association.
-Appointments of new directors, approved by the Board are subject to ratification by shareholders.
+Appointments of new directors, approved by the Board are subject to ratification by shareholders at the next Annual General Meeting.
 The Board is chaired by a non executive director.

 As provided by the Companies Act (Chapter 24:03) and the Company’s Articles of Association, the Directors are bound to declare during the year, in writing, whether they have material interests in any contracts of significance with the Company which could give rise to conflict of interest.
 No such conflicts were reported this year.